Bakoroba/loan_qualifier_app/README.md

 To run the app open a terminal and type "app.py" followed by "Enter"

-*Here is a sample step to run the code:
+Here is a sample step to run the code:..
-(dev) C:\Users\bakar\Desktop\FinTech\Bootcamp\Challenge\Module2\Starter_Code\loan_qualifier_app>python  app.py
+(dev) C:\Users\bakar\Desktop\FinTech\Bootcamp\Challenge\Module2\Starter_Code\loan_qualifier_app>python  app.py..
 ?
-Enter a file path to a rate-sheet (.csv): data/daily_rate_sheet.csv ?
+Enter a file path to a rate-sheet (.csv): data/daily_rate_sheet.csv..
+?
 What's your credit score?
-750
+750..
 ?
 What's your current amount of monthly debt?
-2000
+2000..
 ?
 What's your total monthly income?
-70000
+70000..
 ?
 What's your desired loan amount?
-2000
+2000..
 ?
 What's your home value?
-300000
+300000..
-The monthly debt to income ratio is 0.03
+The monthly debt to income ratio is 0.03..
-The loan to value ratio is 0.01.
+The loan to value ratio is 0.01...
-Found 15 qualifying loans
+Found 15 qualifying loans..
 ?
 Would you like me to save your qualifying loans?
+Yes..
-Yes ?
-Please enter a file path and file name for the qualifiyng loans (for exapmple data/myfile.csv) data/qualifying_loans.csv
+?
+Please enter a file path and file name for the qualifiyng loans (for exapmple data/myfile.csv) data/qualifying_loans.csv..

-(dev) C:\Users\bakar\Desktop\FinTech\Bootcamp\Challenge\Module2\Starter_Code\loan_qualifier_app>*
+(dev) C:\Users\bakar\Desktop\FinTech\Bootcamp\Challenge\Module2\Starter_Code\loan_qualifier_app>

 ---